wp-plugins/sns-count-cache/readme.txt

 Donate link:
 Tags: performance, SNS, social, cache, share
 Requires at least: 3.7
-Tested up to: 4.2.1
+Tested up to: 4.2.2
 Stable tag: 0.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin gets and caches SNS share count in the background, and provides functions to access the cache.
+This plugin gets and caches SNS share count in the background, and help you to shorten page loading time.

 == Description ==